acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/1.1.jpeg" %}
 </div>

 I used a Creality Ender 3 v2, which is an incredible machine for the price.
 [Cura slicer](https://ultimaker.com/software/ultimaker-cura) was used to slice my STL files to G-code.
-Your temperatures will vary depending on the material you choose to print with, but I think these settings will help you get results that are both pretty and strong (but will take forever to print):
+Your temperatures will vary depending on the material you choose to print with, but I think these settings will help you get results that are both pretty and strong (it takes forever to print, though, so tweak until it suits your needs):
 * **Layer height**: 0.12mm
 * **Wall thickness**: 1.2mm
 * **Wall line count**: 6